fixermark/frc-2024-field-server/README.md

       - Will probably need working hardware to test this; I don't think wokwi can simulate the Ethernet shield infrastructure
   * [X] Arduino logic: implement IP address selection based on amp vs speaker and red alliance vs blue alliance <2024-01-27 Sat>
   * [X] Prototype reconnection logic for comms (can simulate with serial by having a pushbutton drop connection). <2024-02-03 Sat>
+	- reconnect also handles bad handshake from server
   * [X] modify protocol: both amp and speaker can send 'ring speaker' and 'ring amp' score singals (override for manual scoring) <2024-01-27 Sat>
 * Amp client
 * Speaker client